Automobilista 2 Custom Force Feedback - Overview & Recommendations

 • Low Force Boost Slider (LFB) is now functional (before, was fixed at 15)

-• Damping slider is now functional (was fixed at 20)
+• Damping slider is now functional (before, was fixed at 20)

 • Improved lateral weight transfers